filip-kobus/Data-Cleaning_audible/README.md

 ## Requirements

-- SQL or a similar tool that can process `.sql` files and perform data transformations.
+-  MySQL or a similar tool that can process `.sql` files and perform data transformations.
 - A data analysis tool (e.g., Python, Excel) to load and work with the cleaned `.csv` files.

 ## Kaggle Dataset

 The cleaned dataset and the SQL steps used in this project are also available on Kaggle.
 You can view and download the dataset here:
 [Kaggle Dataset - Audible Dataset Cleaning SQL](https://www.kaggle.com/datasets/fkobus/audible-dataset-cleaning-sql)

-## Future Work

-- Additional transformations or data enhancements could be applied, depending on the final use case of the cleaned data.
-- Integration with a data visualization or reporting tool for further insights.